nitinskunigal/AtliQ-Global-Business-Insights-360-Project/README.md

 # **Section 3: Key Challenges**
 AtliQ Hardware’s reliance on outdated analytics tools led to data silos, inefficiencies, and missed growth opportunities.
 The primary challenges included:

-•	**Rapid Growth, But Growing Pains**: AtliQ Hardware expanded swiftly, opening exclusive stores in LATAM to replicate success from other regions.
+•	**Rapid Growth, But Growing Pains**: AtliQ Hardware expanded swiftly, opening exclusive stores in Latin American (LATAM) region to replicate success from other regions.
 However, this move resulted in significant losses.

 •	**Lack of Data-Driven Decisions**: Key expansion decisions were based on intuition and limited surveys rather than reliable, data-backed insights.